 The project is part of the BMZ special initiative for stability and development in the MENA region.
 Through the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for people in the region.
 Between 2014 and 2022 more than 70 additional development projects are being carried out under this initiative.
 The thematic focus is on youth and employment promotion, economic stabilisation, democracy and stabilising neighbouring countries in crisis situations.

 - So far, 262 additional jobs have been created with project support.

 - 100 mosques have already been upgraded in terms of energy efficiency and more than 40 per cent of energy costs are now being saved.

 - An energy-plus mosque was supported in the village of Tadmamt: It produces more energy than it consumes.

 - Almost 1,000 mosques have also undergone energy inventories carried out by staff of the Ministry of Religious Affairs in preparation for forthcoming tenders.

 - Four other institutions, including the postal services, several student dormitories and the Ministry of Energy and Economic Affairs, are introducing energy management systems and have implemented initial savings measures.
 The first energy savings have been registered at the Moroccan postal service.

 - With the support of the project, the Ministry of Religious Affairs and AMEE have drawn up a guideline.
 It presents arguments for energy efficiency and the increased use of renewable energies from a religious perspective.
 More than 600 imams and women preachers use it to pass on the knowledge they have acquired about energy efficiency to their communities.

-- Websites and Facebook pages with 20,000 followers have been created to spread the information.
+- One Website and a Facebook page with nearly 18,000 followers have been created to spread the information.